bwich/CCI-Bonn.github.io/starters/academic/content/home/contact.md

 weight: 130

 title: Contact
-subtitle: We are always looking for new academic and industry collaboration partners.
-Get in touch via contact@ccibonn.ai.
-For available position as Master student, PhD student, PostDoc or software developer see details above.
+subtitle: We are always seeking new academic and industry collaboration partners.
+Feel free to reach out to us at contact@ccibonn.ai.
+If you're interested in joining our team as a Master’s student, PhD student, PostDoc, or software developer, please refer to the job postings above for more details.

 content:
   # Automatically link email and phone or display as text?